 Loon Lake Campground is situated on the south shores of Loon Lake, and attracts many visitors with its variety of campsites and beautiful waterfront setting.
-Popular activities include boating, swimming, fishing, hiking, horseback riding and exploring off-road vehicle trails.
+Popular among those looking for camping near Sacramento and has many activities including boating, swimming, fishing, hiking, horseback riding and exploring off-road vehicle trails.

 The campground sits just west of Lake Tahoe in the Sierra Nevada Mountains at an elevation of 6,500 feet.
 The climate is similar to that of the Mediterranean with warm, dry summers and cold, wet winters.